 How to Name Your Business – The Stylistic Approach

 When deciding how to name your business or product, the first motivation is to choose a good name.
-You want a catchy name . . . a memorable name . . . a name that identifies with the core message of your business.
+You want a catchy name – a memorable name . – a name that identifies with the core message of your business.
 Selecting a company name or product name for trademark use involves balancing this stylistic process with laws and rules for trademarking a name.
-You can visit my other article for a discussion of the Strategies to Consider when Choosing a Name for Trademark Use.
+You can visit my other articles for a discussion of the Strategies to Consider when Choosing a Name for Trademark Use, Tips for Naming Your Business, and Four Key Legal Considerations When Naming Your Business.
 But here, I want to discuss what I call the Stylistic Approach to Selecting a Business Name or Product Name.

 In my long experience as a trademark attorney and business owner, the following steps helped me develop ideas for choosing trademarks, company names, brand names and logos: